kerrickwoyshner/Star-Wars-Game/README.md

 <img src="images/Home.PNG" width="80%" height="80%">

-and face off against one of several enemies of the galaxy -- its fate is in your hands.
+Then face off against the most skilled warriors of the galaxy -- its fate is in your hands.

 <img src="images/moveOne.PNG" width="80%" height="80%">

-With each passing turn, your character will grow stronger and more able to defeat their opponents.
-Do you have what it takes to defeat them all?
+With each turn, your character will gain experience and grow stronger.
+Your opponents, fresh from rest, have the gaul to challenge you.
+Do you have what it takes to conquer them all?